WrestleMania 2000: Preliminary matches

 Before the opening video, Lilian Garcia sang "The Star-Spangled Banner".
-The first match that aired was a tag team match between the team of The Godfather and D'Lo Brown (who were accompanied to the ring by the Godfather's Ho Train and rapper Ice-T, who also sang their entrance music) against the team of The Big Boss Man and Bull Buchanan.
-The Godfather and Brown gained the early advantage over Buchanan and Bossman, as they were able to execute a leg drop and a splash combination.
-Buchanan and Bossman, yet, retaliated after Bossman delivered a Sidewalk slam and Buchanan delivered a Leg drop from the top turnbuckle into a pinfall and winning the match.
+The first match that aired was a tag team match between the team of The Godfather, and D'Lo Brown (who were accompanied to the ring by the Godfather's Ho Train, and rapper Ice-T, who also sang their entrance music; due to licensing issues, the team's entire entrance is edited out of the Peacock stream of the event) against the team of The Big Boss Man, and Bull Buchanan.
+The Godfather, and Brown gained the early advantage over Buchanan, and Boss Man, as they were able to execute a leg drop, and a splash combination.
+Buchanan, and Boss Man, yet, retaliated after Boss Man delivered a Sidewalk slam, and Buchanan delivered a leg drop from the top turnbuckle into a pinfall, and winning the match.

-The second match was a hardcore battle royal for the WWF Hardcore Championship featuring champion Crash Holly defending against The Mean Street Posse, The APA, Kaientai, The Headbangers, Tazz, Viscera, and Hardcore Holly The rules of the match were as follows: the match would go on for fifteen minutes, the championship could exchange hands an unlimited number of times during the time limit, and the final wrestler with the Hardcore Championship would win the match and remain the Hardcore Champion.
+The second match was a hardcore battle royal for the WWF Hardcore Championship featuring champion Crash Holly defending against The Mean Street Posse, The APA, Kaientai, The Headbangers, Tazz, Viscera, and Hardcore Holly The rules of the match were as follows: The match would go on for fifteen minutes, the championship could exchange hands an unlimited number of times during the time limit, and the final wrestler with the Hardcore Championship would win the match, and remain the Hardcore Champion.
 The first championship exchange occurred after Tazz pinned Crash, which proceeded with Viscera pinning Tazz.
 The third championship exchange occurred after Funaki pinned Viscera, however, Funaki was then pinned by Rodney.
 The fifth championship exchange occurred after Joey Abs pinned Rodney, which proceeded with Abs being pinned by Thrasher.
-The seventh title exchange occurred after Pete Gas pinned Thrasher, though, Gas was then pinned by Tazz.
+The seventh title exchange occurred after Pete Gas pinned Thrasher.
+Gas was then pinned by Tazz.
 The ninth title exchange occurred after Crash pinned Tazz, which proceeded with the final championship exchange, as Hardcore Holly pinned Crash in a controversial ending.
 Despite this, Hardcore Holly officially won the Hardcore Championship.

-The next match was a tag team match between the team of Al Snow and Steve Blackman against the team of T & A (Test and Albert).
-Back and forth action between the two teams towards the end of the match, where Albert delivered a Baldo Bomb on Snow, while Test delivered an Elbow drop from the top rope onto Blackman into a pinfall for the win.
+The next match was a tag team match between the team of Al Snow, and Steve Blackman against the team of T & A (Test and Albert).
+Back-and-forth action between the two teams towards the end of the match, where Albert delivered a Baldo Bomb on Snow, while Test delivered an elbow drop from the top rope onto Blackman into a pinfall for the win.